DexcTrack/dexctrack/README.md

 ---

-Many thanks to the dexcom_reader project, https://github.com/openaps/dexcom_reader, which provided code used to read information off of Dexcom G4 or G5 receivers.
+Many thanks to the dexcom_reader project, https://github.com/openaps/dexcom_reader, which provided code used to read information off of Dexcom G4 or G5 receivers, and to the developers of the awesome ***matplotlib*** library which is great for drawing graphs.